Yuri Stoyanov: Biography

-Was born July 10, 1957 in Odessa, as a child he moved under Odessa to the village of Borodino.
+Was born in Odesa, as a child he moved with his family to the village of Borodino.
 Mother is Russian, Yevgenia Leonidovna Stoyanova (born June 21, 1935), worked as deputy director for educational work, director of a pedagogical college and taught Ukrainian language and literature, honored worker of education of Ukraine.
-He lives in Odessa.
+She lives in Odesa.
 Father — Bulgarian, Nikolai Georgievich Stoyanov worked as a gynecologist, died in 1993.

 In 1974 he entered the GITIS.
 After graduation in 1978, he played at the Tovstonogov Bolshoi Drama Theater, where he worked as an actor until 1995.

 Received nationwide fame after the release of the sketch show Gorodok, which he created and led together with Ilya Oleynikov from 1993 to 2012.